programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Adding data to the Choropleth map's Property Dictionary

 Unfortunately, the GeoJSON data above doesn't currently hold all the information you've generated so far.
-You can supplement it by iteratively selecting the desired information from the `map_df` dataframe and adding it to the GeoJSON property dictionary.
+You can supplement it by iteratively selecting the desired information from the `map_df` DataFrame and adding it to the GeoJSON property dictionary.
 Here's how to do this:

-1. Create a `map_data_lookup` dataframe that copies the `map_df`, using FIPS as its index.
+1. Create a `map_data_lookup` DataFrame that copies the `map_df`, using FIPS as its index.
 2. Iterate over the GeoJSON data and add new property variables using data from `map_df`.

 In the code below, I've added line numbers to clarify the subsequent explanation: